 Hire Thom Singer as your Coach

 If you are seeking someone to guide you through the hills and valleys of professional speaking who has lived it for over ten years (and is still working as a speaker), then we should talk.
 I am sure I am not the right fit for everyone.
-If you are expecting a fast path or some magic tools to fame, I am not your coach.
+If you are expecting a fast path or some magic tools to fame, I am not the right person to provide your business coaching for speakers.

 I am still working to grow my business, but I have a legitimate track record of working for companies and associations.
 I have some ideas on what I would do if I was starting now (that is the other problem with many online courses, they are not up to date with all the changes happening in the meeting business).